 Costa’s Hummingbird Scientific Name

-The Costa’s Hummingbird is one species, known by the scientific name Calypte costae.
-It is part of the Calytpe genus, which includes two species of hummingbirds.
+The Costa’s Hummingbird is known by the scientific name Calypte costae.
+It is part of the Calypte genus, which includes two species of hummingbirds.
 The Anna’s Hummingbird, Calypte anna, is similar to the Costa’s Hummingbird but lives further north in Oregon, Washington, and even into Canada.
 The Costa’s Hummingbird is the type species of the genus.

 It belongs to the Trochilidae family.
-This family includes all species of hummingbirds, which is around 360 species in total.
-Hummingbirds are most common in warm, tropical climates but they can live further north.
+This family includes all species of hummingbirds, which are around 360 species in total.
+Hummingbirds are most common in warm, tropical climates, but they can live further north.
 Even those that need warm environments can live in parts of Alaska and Canada during the warmer seasons.
 Hummingbirds eat nectar from flowers and hover in place as they eat.

 Costa’s Hummingbird Size, Appearance & Behavior

 These hummingbirds are small, even for a hummingbird.
 They grow up to 3.5 inches, with most closer to 3 inches.
 The females are slightly larger than the males, although the males have more brilliant coloring.
-They have a wingspan of around 11 centimeters when their wings are completely spread.
-Adults often weigh around 3 grams, with the females weighing slightly more than the males.
+They have a wingspan of around 4.3 inches when their wings are completely spread.
+Adults often weigh around 0.1 ounce, with females slightly heavier than males.

 They are green with black tails.
 The females are slightly browner and duller green.
 Both the males and females have white coloring on their chests and underbelly.
-The males have purple feathers on their heads that extend to their throats in a gorget.
+The males have purple feathers on their heads that extend down to their throats, forming a gorget.
 This distinct feature is one of the best ways to identify a Costa’s Hummingbird.
 These purple feathers are iridescent.

 Costa’s Hummingbird Diet